maubanel/UE5-Lighting/post-process/README.md

 ##### `Step 10.`\|`ITL`| :large_blue_diamond:

 You can grade the game to the exact look your want.
 There is a whole color grading section.
 I am adjusting the **Color Grade | Global | Contrast** on the rear room as an example where I want the dark and flames to have a bit higher contrast.
+I also just tweak the color balance and add some orange to the grade.
 Run and tune to taste, and make any other color correction changes to the other rooms.
+I like a slightly increased contrast across the board.

 ![alt_text](images/.png)